JBlitzar/chafa-yt/readme/install-instructions.md

 ```

 **Why not a single executable?**
 Because ffmpeg, chafa, and yt-dlp are system tools, not Python libraries.
 Your package manager already handles them better than any bundled executable could.
-This is intentional design—use the right tool for the job.
+This is intentional design-use the right tool for the job.

 <details>
 <summary>Want automation anyway?</summary>